tstasko1/resources/syllabus_2021fall.md

 ## Time and Address
 - Online Class Time: Monday, Wednesday, 8:00PM - 9:30PM
-- Online Class Platform: Zoom (check Canvas for Zoom link and password)
+- Online Class Platform: Webex (check Canvas for Webex link)

 ## Class Modes
-- Mode 1: **LIVE** (default) - Zoom class will be conducted and recorded.
+- Mode 1: **LIVE** (default) - Webex class will be conducted and recorded.
 Recording link will be posted to Canvas.
-- Mode 2: **ASYNC** - Zoom will be open during class times as "live check-in" and/or office hours.
+- Mode 2: **ASYNC** - Webex will be open during class times as "live check-in" and/or office hours.

 ## Instructor Information